mozilla-l10n/documentation/tools/mercurial/creating_mercurial_patch.md

 ### Landing the patch

 Once the patch has been reviewed, you have two options:
 * If you have L3 access to the repository, you can use Autoland to land your commit directly from MozReview.
-If your reviewer has it, you can ask your reviewer.
+If your reviewer has it, you can ask them to land.
 * You can set the `checkin-needed` keyword in the bug, and sheriffs will land it from you.

 ## Creating a patch using Queues

 ### Creating a patch

-Consider the following example: setting up productization for Urdu (ur) on Firefox desktop.
-The first step is to create a brand new `region.properties` file.
+Consider the following example: setting up productization for Urdu (ur) on Firefox desktop (l10n repository).
+The first step is to create a `region.properties` file.
 Move into the repository folder and check its status:

 ```BASH
 $ cd ~/mozilla/mercurial/l10n/ur/l10n-central